Code of conduct

 • is involved in campaigning or lobbying about our activities

-To register an interest, use the officer interests registration form
+To register an interest, use the officer interests registration form on the Democratic Services Hub on Sharepoint.

 The manager will pass that information to the democratic services manager who will enter it in a register of interests held for that purpose.